yuantn/MI-AOD/README.md

 ## TODO

-Add FAQ.md, license, a from-scratch setup script.
+Add a from-scratch setup script.
 Separate the installation with others.